QuanHNguyen232/Undergrad_CS_Roadmap/roadmap-research.md

 ### Junior
 1. Continue finding REUs
-1. Having at least another paper published
+1. Having at least another paper published.
+By this time, if you struggle with having a published paper, follow

 ### Senior
 1. Ask Profs/Supervisors for LORs (at least 3)